tnc-ca-geo/animl-lambda/README.md

 ## Development

 ### Prerequisits
-The instructions below assumes you have the following tools installed:
+The instructions below assume you have the following tools installed:
 - aws-cli
 - aws-vault
 - docker